nus-cs2113-AY2223S2/ip/docs/README.md

 ### Add a Task into the List
 1. ``todo``
-- this command allows users to add a task of `TASK_NAME` that does not specify a time or date
+- this command allows users to add a task that does not specify a time or date
 #### Format of Input

 ```